QUT-Digital-Observatory/youte/README.md

 ## Changes from youte 1.3.0

 Several major changes are made in youte 2.0.
-To better correspond with YouTube API endpoints and avoid confusion:
+To better correspond with YouTube API endpoints and avoid confusion, some commands have been changed.

-- `youte hydrate` is now broken down to `youte videos` and `youte channels`,
+- `youte hydrate` is now broken down to `youte videos` and `youte channels`.
 - `youte get-comments` is now `youte comments` and `youte replies`.
-- `youte most-popular` is now `youte chart`
+- `youte most-popular` is now `youte chart`.
-- `youte get-related` is now `youte related-to`
+- `youte get-related` is now `youte related-to`.

 Furthermore:

 - Resuming search is no longer available.
 Instead, you can set a limit on the number of search pages returned to avoid exhausting your API quota.
 - All youte commands that retrieve data from YouTube API now won't print results to the shell, but store them in a specified json or jsonl file.
 This is to avoid clogging up the shell.
+- You can now tidy data into a CSV or a flat JSON array.

 Big thanks to @Lingomat (Mat Bettinson) for code review and suggestions.